 LaserChron Center include a Nu Plasma multicollector ICPMS, a Thermo Element2 single-collector ICPMS, two Photon Machines Analyte G2 excimer lasers, and a Hitachi 3400N SEM, all of which are dedicated to ALC research.
 These instruments were acquired with support from the University of Arizona, the National Science Foundation, and ExxonMobil Upstream Research.

-Please contact Mark Pecha (email@example.com), manager of the ALC, for information about analytical methods, schedules, costs, letters of collaboration, etc.
+Please contact George Gehrels (Director of the ALC; firstname.lastname@example.org) for general questions about the lab, or Mark Pecha (Manager of the ALC; email@example.com) for specific information about analytical methods, schedules, costs, letters of collaboration, etc.